omniosorg/omniosorg.github.io/_docs/info/bhyve_kvm_brand.md

 FreeBSD from an _iso_ file.
 Since nothing is explicitly specified, this machine will default to a single virtual CPU and 1GiB of RAM.
 The machine's serial console is accessible via `zlogin`.
-It is also possible to configure VNC for all KVM machines and bhyve VMNs that use UEFI boot.
+It is also possible to configure VNC for all KVM machines and bhyve VMs that use UEFI boot.

 ```terminal
 omnios# dladm create-vnic -l net0 bhyve0